Grants and Funding

 NCCIH Funding Opportunities

-- Notice of Intent to Publish a Funding Opportunity Announcement for Pragmatic and Implementation Studies for the Management of Pain to Reduce Opioid Prescribing (PRISM) (UG3/UH3, Clinical Trials Optional) NOT-AT-19-004
+- Notice of Intent to Publish a Funding Opportunity Announcement Re-issuance for HEAL Initiative: Pragmatic and Implementation Studies for the Management of Pain to Reduce Opioid Prescribing (PRISM) (UG3/UH3, Clinical Trials Optional) NOT-AT-20-005

 These clinical trial FOAs will help to address gaps in current research and build a strong evidence base.